 -Report filed by ITCO, Delhi-

-DELHI: India Tibet Coordination Office organised ”A Day for Tibet” program at Miranda House, one of the prestigious colleges of Delhi University on 29 January 2019.
+DELHI: India Tibet Coordination Office in association with The History and Political Science Society of Shri Ram College of Commerce organised ”A Day for Tibet” program at the college seminar room on 1 March 2019.
+Sri Ram College of Commerce is one of the prestigious colleges of Delhi University.

-After the talks, the students and staff raised their queries and the speakers gladly replied to them.
+After the talks, the students in the audience raised their questions and the speakers gladly answered to them.
+It was a good interactive session for both the students and the speakers.

-There was a photo exhibition titled ”India and Tibet Relations” which was much liked by the students.
+There was photo exhibition titled ”India and Tibet Relations” put up outside the seminar room which was visited and much liked by the students.

 India Tibet Coordination Office distributed books and pamphlets on Tibet to the students and staff during the program.

-At the last, Dr Bharati Jagannathan, Faculty member thanked organiser for the program and the students for their participation.
+Gazala Faredi, Faculty member of the college thanked the organisers for the wonderful program and the students for their good participation.

-”A Day for Tibet” is an educational program to aware and enlightens the students and staff of schools, colleges and universities in India on the issue of Tibet.
+”A Day for Tibet” is an educational program to create awareness and enlightens the students and staff of schools, colleges and universities in India on Tibet and its issue.